probeiuscorp/git-clone-client/README.md

 > [!NOTE]
 > This package depends on node:zlib, node:crypto and node:buffer.
-> To use different packages, fork and change imports of `git-objects.ts`.
+> To use different packages, fork and change imports of `src/git-objects.ts`.